 Tech moves forward apace.
 Processors that used to cost thousands and require large rack housings are now miniaturised.
-Valeton is an offshoot of Hotone, which whose gear I have pretty good experience so when this product launched at a very low price, I thought I’d have a bit of fun.
-And I’m always looking to miniaturise my fly rig…
+Valeton is an offshoot of Hotone, with whose gear I have some good experience so when the minuscule GP-5 launched at a very low price, I thought I’d have a bit of fun.
+And I’m always obsessively looking to miniaturise my fly rig…

-The footswitch can be programmed several ways, including a basic mute / tuner.
-The tuner is ok, not the best but will doubtless improve with firmware updates.
+The footswitch can be set upon to perform several different functions, including a basic mute / tuner.
+The tuner not the best but will doubtless improve with firmware updates.

 The time-based sounds are excellent in mono and stereo from the same dual purpose output jack.
 Overdrives and distortions are ok but need careful tweaking.
 Fuzzes are, as usual for digital, pretty ordinary.

 It can be powered from a 9v pedalboard feed or a 5v usb.
-Handy, though lots of power supplies are noisy and there unit is very sensitive to this.
+Handy, though lots of power supplies are noisy and the unit is very sensitive to this.
+It also doesn’t like its firmware updated while powered at 5v.

 All programming is done on an easily connected phone or tablet app.
 Amp and cab sims are loaded via a laptop app.